NPellet/lambda-wrappers/README.md

 ### <a name='Providingalternativesecretsources'></a>Providing alternative secret sources

-Since v2, it is possible to specify an implementation for secret managers other than the AWS secrets manager (for example, Hashicorp Vault, or some secrets from GCP)
+Since v2, it is possible to specify an implementation for secret managers other than the AWS secrets manager (for example, Hashicorp Vault, or GCP)

 Fetching credentials from other sources will typically require authentication, and you can store the authentication credentials in the AWS secrets manager, which will be retrieved before your custom fetcher is called.